hackabit19/Fakes/README.md

 ## Introduction :-
 TryFirst is an interactive web-app which benefits users by allowing them to try-on a particular cloth to see how it suits them.
 Thus, allowing consumers to virtually try on clothes will not only enhance their shopping experience, transforming the way people shop for clothes, but also save cost for retailer.

 ## Details
 Frameworks Used :-</b>
 * pytorch 1.3.0
 * flask
 * matplotlib
+* OpenPose
+* Ranger Optimizer(current state of the art optimizer)

+Dataset Used :-</b>
+* MPV Dataset (contains person,cloth,cloth_mask,person_mask and poses) Here is the link to the dataset [here](https://drive.google.com/open?id=1GiD74PMMykGAm3lwENpebewOYM1sgcNq)

+Trained model is available [here](https://drive.google.com/open?id=1K1ZN4cNGzVHzQbC1Wz8_i-eivQhOFa3e)

 ## Implemenetation_details
 * Used Generative Adversarial Networks with Adversarial loss, perceptual loss and L1 loss for smoothening.